 Think You Can't Afford Going Back to School?

-If you want to go back to school but don't think you can afford it, you may be excited to learn that a wide range of college grants, at amounts up to $6,095, are available to help you get back into school and finish your degree.
+If you want to go back to school but don't think you can afford it, you may be excited to learn that a wide range of college grants, in amounts up to $6,495, may be available to help you get back into school and finish your degree if you qualify.
 Returning to complete your education can benefit you in many ways.
-It can qualify you to enter a new career field, enable you to apply for higher paying jobs, or help you progress further in your chosen career field.
+It can qualify you to enter a new career field, enable you to apply for higher-paying jobs, or help you progress further in your chosen career field.